-After Iowa One Call is contacted, the following will happen.
+After Iowa One Call is contacted, the following happens:

-- Operators with underground facilities in the area where the excavation is planned are notified.
-This includes natural gas and power utilities, communications companies, and cities and towns.
+- Operators who have underground facilities in the planned excavation area are notified.
+This includes natural gas and power utilities, communications companies, and city utility departments.

-- Within 48 hours after being contacted, utilities either mark their underground facilities with color-coded paint marks or flags, or notify Iowa One Call it has no lines in the area.
+- Within 48 hours of being contacted, utility representatives either mark their underground facilities with color-coded paint marks or flags or notify Iowa One Call that there are no lines in the area.

-In the United States, the American Public Works Association (APWA) Uniform Color Codes for temporary marking of underground utilities are listed below:
+The color of flags or paint for marked utilities tells excavators what type of utility is in the area.
+The American Public Works Association (APWA) Uniform Color Codes for temporary marking of underground utilities are: